-Brian is a registered and accredited Systemic Family Psychotherapist with the Irish Council of Psychotherapy and the Family Therapy Association of Ireland.
-He has lectured on accredited undergraduate and post graduate program's in psychological theory and therapy.
+Brian O'Sullivan has lectured on accredited undergraduate and post graduate program's in psychological theory and therapy.
 He has designed and delivered two M.Sc. programs both of which have been validated by Middlesex University, London.

 His area of interest, practice and research relates to the phenomenon where children resist contact with a previous loved parent in an unjustified way in the context of high conflict separations and divorce often, referred to as parental alienation.
 He acts as an expert witness in private family law proceedings where alienation may be considered to be a factor.